A step by step guide to producing a Neighbourhood Plan

 Which is the relevant planning authority for our plan?

-For neighbourhood plans being prepared in parishes wholly outside of the National Park, Eden Council is the relevant planning authority.
-For neighbourhood plans being prepared in parishes wholly within the National Park, the Lake District National Park Authority are the relevant planning authority.
+For neighbourhood plans being prepared in parishes wholly outside of the National Parks, Eden Council is the relevant planning authority.
+For neighbourhood plans being prepared in parishes wholly within the National Parks, the Lake District National Park Authority or the Yorkshire Dales National Park Authority are the relevant planning authority.
 For neighbourhood plans being prepared in parishes within both planning authorities, support will be given by the planning authority where the main centre of the population is.